Analysis | Biden’s ‘if America wants it, it’s unifying’ argument is about to be strained

 Again, though, the issue is complicated at the granular level.
 Favorable views of voluntary buybacks of assault rifles was lower than support for a ban on the weapons.
 Views of mandatory buybacks was lower still.

 One of the better lenses through which to consider the complexity here is that background check data.
 The broad support such proposals receive is often touted as an obvious reason to implement the policy.
-After the mass shooting at Sandy Hook Elementary School in Newtown, Conn. in late 2012, the Senate nearly passed legislation to that effect, with a majority supporting the idea — but unable to overcome a filibuster.
+After the mass shooting at Sandy Hook Elementary School in Newtown, Conn., in late 2012, the Senate nearly passed legislation to that effect, with a majority supporting the idea — but unable to overcome a filibuster.

 In 2014, a background-check bill went on the ballot in Washington state.
 The state, which had supported Barack Obama’s reelection bid by 14 points two years prior, supported the measure by an 18-point margin.
 Even there, though, the margin was less than the 90-plus percent support often cited by proponents of background checks.